 There’s a long and complex conversation that needs to be had before classical music “for all” is a viable possibility.
-Racism, sexism, ableism, LGBT and religious discrimination are definitionally rampant in a field that prides itself on being connected to a centuries-old tradition.
+Racism, sexism, ableism, LGBTQ and religious discrimination are definitionally rampant in a field that prides itself on being connected to a centuries-old tradition.
 But the only way that conversation can begin to unfold is if classical musicians let their voices be heard.

 Why even bother engaging classical music in social issues?
 What’s the point?
 In answer, I’ll offer this: when we talk of classical music “dying,” we don’t mean the literal cessation of an entire art form.
 We mean a loss of relevance — of connection — to the communities in which, but not for which, we make music.
 It’s this loss that is driving classical music’s purported death — a slump in ticket sales and a slew of financial crises — because who wants to buy tickets, if they don’t feel welcome?
-And why even bother making music, if it is only to be heard by a privileged set of ears, removed from the worries and dangers that face an untapped audience beyond the walls of the concert hall?
+And why even bother making music, if it is only to be heard by a privileged set of ears, removed from the worries and dangers that face a forgotten audience beyond the walls of the concert hall?

-Which is not to say that this is all about gaining a little extra ticket revenue from minority audiences.
+Which is not to say that this is all about gaining a little extra ticket revenue from marginalized audiences.
 Rather, it’s something bigger: it’s time for the classical music community to truly interrogate what it means to be an artist in society, and examine our goals and responsibilities in this privileged and vital role.
 Why do we make music, and for whom?